 Design and Technology enables pupils to develop their design and technology capabilities through a combination of designing and making.
 Units of work are linked to the themes of the term.
 Pupils use their creativity and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs.
 In doing so, they develop skills and learn to take risks, be creative and innovative, and competent at combining materials.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.

-A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
-Art lessons at Speenhamland allow the children to express themselves as well as show casing their creativity and artistic talents.
-Children learn to use a variety of different media including, chalk, paints, pastels, charcoal, collage materials, textiles, Modroc, batik, ink and clay.
-Our children look at the use of colour, pattern, texture, form, printing and drawing and record their work in their sketchbooks as well as displayed across the school.
+A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+(National Curriculum) Art lessons allow the children to express themselves as well as showcase their creativity and artistic talents.
+Children learn to use a variety of different media including: chalk, paints, pastels, charcoal, collage materials, Modroc, ink and clay.
+Our children look at the use of colour, pattern, collage, form, printing and drawing, recording their work in their sketchbooks as well as displaying it across the school.

-Their creations link with the termly topics in their classes to ensure that, not only are they honing their artistic skills, but also they are learning about; where the techniques came from and who historically used them.
-The work and lives of artists across the ages, from Superhero Pop Art in the style Litchensten, to Jackson Pollock Dotting, Scratching and Splashing.
 Throughout the school, the children are encouraged to evaluate their own work; celebrating their successes and identifying what they could do better next time.
-They also evaluate each other’s work, which provides invaluable feedback from their peers.
+They also share ideas and thoughts on each other’s work, which provides invaluable feedback from their peers.